charliecalvert/CloudNotes/Assignments/Isit322Midterm2016.md

 Quick Check

 1. Program in proper branch?
+Even if not, tell me what branch to view.
 -  Npm and bower work?
 -  Elf log set to info?
 -  Single source destination works?